omnuvito/Node-AppDemo/README.md

 	2.1.
 Visualización de Dojos (Directorio de Dojos)

 App-Demo is an application developed in NodeJS.
-It is under construction, this contain:
+It is under construction, contain:

 1. User administration